Ken7281/Virtual_Machines-Creation-And-Usage/README.md

 # Virtual_Machines-Creation-And-Usage

-This tutorial will explain the following.
+This tutorial will explain the following:

 How to create and use virtual machines, resource groups, virtual networks.